MS-DOS 4.0 (multitasking): Features

 As well as minor improvements such as support for the New Executable file format, the key feature of the release was its support for preemptive multitasking.
 This did not use the protected mode available on 80386 processors, but allowed specially-written programs to continue executing in a "background mode", where they had no access to user input and output until returned to the foreground.
 The OS was reported to include a time-sliced scheduler and interprocess communication via pipes and shared memory.
 This limited form of multitasking was considered to be more useful in a server rather than workstation environment, particularly coupled with MS-Net 2.0, which was released simultaneously.

 Other limitations of MS-DOS 3.0 remained, including the inability to use memory above 640 KB, and this contributed to the product's lack of adoption, particularly in light of the need to write programs specifically targeted at the new environment.

+The final versions of MS-DOS 4.0 are closest to MS-DOS 3.2.

+The final ICL MS-DOS 4.10 version is closest to MS-DOS 3.3+, and real-mode programs can page-by-page switch memory banks using the EEMM.sys driver and can run in the background without interfering with one another.

+(This is only on ICL M60/M80 machines which can use up to 12MB of Extended/Expanded memory.)

 INT 21h/AH=87h can be used to distinguish between the multitasking MS-DOS 4.x and the later MS-DOS/PC DOS 4.x issues.

 Microsoft president Jon Shirley described it as a "specialized version" and went as far as saying "maybe we shouldn't have called it DOS 4.0", although it is not clear whether this was always the intention, or if a more enthusiastic response from OEMs would have resulted in it being the true successor to DOS 3.x.
 The marketing positioned it as an additional option between DOS 3.x for workstations, and Xenix for higher-end servers and multiuser systems.